-In many ways, when you decide to learn how to make a budget, you’re also committing to changing the way you think about money.
+In many ways, when you decide to learn how to budget, you’re also committing to changing the way you think about money.
 You’re working against societal messaging that has normalized debt as part of the human experience.

 Now that you know why it’s been hard to make and stick to a budget, you can forgive yourself for overspending in the past.
 Here’s a step-by-step guide on how to finally create a budget that works for you and your family.

 How to Budget, Step 1: Find Your Why

 Before we talk about the nuts and bolts of your budget, step one is to find your “why.”

 There has to be a reason why this time is different from all the other times you tried to manage your finances.
 Maybe you’re sick and tired of living paycheck-to-paycheck.
 Or you had a baby, and you want to provide a nice life for your family.
 Maybe you lost your job, and you realized you need a larger savings account.

 Whatever the reason, hold on to that feeling.
 Learning how to make a budget takes time, but if you have a strong why for doing it, it will be easier to stick to the plan.

 If you need help figuring out what your why is, work together with your family to come up with one together.
 Maybe you want to become debt free to take your family on a memorable trip.
 Or you have a child starting high school, and together, you decide you want to send them to college debt-free.